krowvin/jpypeitext7example/README.md

 The primary java classes listed [here](https://api.itextpdf.com/iText7/java/7.2.2/) have been extracted and rejarred into `itext.7.2.2.jar` for version 7.2.2
 Note: I have also included the dependencies these classes use (i.e. slf4j, log4j, and bcp)

-## Please do not redistribute these like this as this is only an example meant for educational purposes.
+## Please do not redistribute the jar like this as this is only an example meant for educational purposes.
+* The third party libraries should be distributed seperately as far as I can tell!